-Fareham Borough Council was granted delegated authority in 2007 from Hampshire County Council to act as the Enforcement Authority on the County's behalf to enforce on-street contraventions and recover any debts and to pursue, through the County Court, any unpaid debts.
+Fareham Borough Council has been granted delegated authority from Hampshire County Council to act as the Enforcement Authority on the County's behalf to enforce on-street contraventions and recover any debts and to pursue, through the County Court, any unpaid debts.
 As such, Fareham Borough Council is the Enforcement/Issuing authority.